WayScience/phenotypic_profiling/2.ML_model/README.md

 - `n_jobs=-1`: Use all CPU cores in parallel when completing a task.
 - `random_state=0`: Use seed 0 when shuffling data or generating random numbers.
-This allows "random" operations to have consist results.
+This allows "random" sklearn operations to have consist results.
+We also use `np.random.seed(0)` to make "random" numpy operations have consistent results.

 We use [seaborn](https://seaborn.pydata.org/) for data visualization.
 Seaborn is described in [Waskom, M.L., 2021](https://doi.org/10.21105/joss.03021) as a library for making statisical graphics in python.